xiaoyang-sde/knowledge-base/docs/computer-science/algorithm-design/03-graphs.md

 ### Compute the Topological Ordering

-If G is a DAG, then G has a topological ordering.
+If $G$ is a DAG, then $G$ has a topological ordering.
 In every DAG, there is a node with no incoming edges.

 To produce an efficient algorithm, we maintain two things: